-The Asian Studies Collection, located in Norlin Library, holds approximately 92,000 volumes of scholarly material in Chinese, Japanese and Korean.
+The Asian Studies Collection, located primarily in Norlin Library, holds more than 400,000 volumes of scholarly material in Chinese, Japanese, Korean, English, Arabic, Hindi and Urdu..
 With an interdisciplinary emphasis on the humanities and social sciences, it focuses on disciplines such as literature, language, history and religious studies.

 The Children's and Young Adult Collection, located in Norlin Library, is a teaching and browsing collection supporting students in the School of Education as well as children and young adults in the CU and wider Boulder communities.
 Focuses of the collection include major award-winning titles and purchase additional fiction and non-fiction materials to support the teaching and research priorities of the School of Education, including books with racial and ethnic diversity, diverse gender and sexuality, disabilities or exceptionalities, and science and math books.

 The University of Colorado Digital Library provides centralized access to 150,000+ digitized and digital collections for teaching, learning and research.
 Collections include images, audio and video files.
 Many of these resources are available to the general public.